 When you are offered a "rate lock" from your lender, it means that you are guaranteed to get a set interest rate over a determined period while you work on your application process.
 This means your interest rate can't grow during the application process.

-Rate lock periods can be various lengths of time, between fifteen to sixty days, with the longer ones generally costing more.
-The lending institution can agree to lock in an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.
+While there can be a choice of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
+The lender will agree to hold an interest rate and points for a longer period, such as 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of a shorter period.

 Do you have a question regarding a mortgage program?